 Step Six: Receive Your Temporary Residence Card – The day after you submit your application, you will go into the immigration office to have your photograph taken for your temporary residence card.
 The card will be produced and delivered to you during the same visit and will be good for a total of six months.
-The temporary residence card will be replaced by a permanent residency once your application is approved.
+If your temporary residence is approved, you will be eligible for permanent residence after 2 years.

 Step Seven: Request and Obtain a Multiple-Entry Visa – Once you have your temporary visa, you will need to request a multiple-entry visa in order to leave the country without incurring a $2,000 fine.
 You will need to leave your passport with the Panama immigration office for about three business days so that they can issue this visa.

-Step Eight: Wait for You Application to be Approved – Once you have submitted your application, the immigration office will take between three to six months to process and approve it.
-If it is approved, you will have three months from the date you were granted permanent residence to go to Panama and collect your new permanent resident card.
+Step Eight: Wait for Your Application to be Approved – Once you have submitted your application, the immigration office will take between three to six months to process and approve it.
+If it is approved, you will be eligible for permanent residence after 2 years.

-Step Nine: Travel to Panama (Second Visit) – Once your permanent residence card is ready, you can travel to Panama for the second time to complete the residency process.
+Step Nine: Travel to Panama (Second Visit) – Once your provisional residence card is ready, you can travel to Panama for the second time to complete the residency process.
 This can take as little as three days.
-You will now be a life-long permanent resident of Panama and can officially report Panama as your country of residence on your passport.
+Only after 2 years will you be eligible for being a life-long permanent resident of Panama and can officially report Panama as your country of residence on your passport.

-Step 10: Other Documents/Permits – Once you have obtained permanent residence, you can apply for other documents such as a Panamanian driver’s license and a work permit.
+Step 10: Other Documents/Permits – You are only eligible for a permanent residence after 2 years of having the provision residence.
+You can apply for other documents such as a Panamanian driver’s license and a work permit.
 While the driver’s license will take very little time to process, it will take a bit more time to acquire a work permit.

 A month or so after you receive your residence permit, you can also request an optional residency card issued by the civil registry called an e-cédula.
 This is a national ID card available to all Panamanians that works not just as a valid identification document but also as your official tax ID.

-This brings us to a very important clarification: Becoming a permanent resident of Panama will not automatically make you a tax resident.
+This brings us to a very important clarification: getting Panama permanent residency will not automatically make you a tax resident.
 In fact, getting the e-cédula and having a tax ID isn’t enough, either.

-With the Friendly Nations Visa, Panama is offering permanent residence, not tax residence.
+With the Friendly Nations Visa, Panama is offering a permanent residence, not tax residence.

 They are in for an unfortunate surprise.